Skip to main content

 When an Internet Access Networkis configured:

-• Devices receive an overlay IP address
+• Devices receive an IP address from the configured network range

 • All internet-bound traffic is routed through the selected gateway